-- 1. Push the "RESET" button to start the stopwatch. - Push the "RESET" button or start switch "(s)" to measure split times.
-Split times are displayed on the odometer display for five seconds. - 3.
-Push the "RESET" button or start switch "()" to display the final split time or push the "SELECT" button to stop the stopwatch and display the total elapsed time.
+- 1. Push the "RESET" button to start the stopwatch. - Push the start switch "()" or "RE-SET" button to measure split times.
+Split times are displayed on the odometer display for five seconds. - Push the start switch "()" or "RE-SET" button to display the final split time or push the "SELECT" button to stop the stopwatch and display the total elapsed time.